david22573/gnotes/README.md

 # gnotes
-A Notes App using Go.
+A Notes App using Go and Svelte.